Harikaushal7/Harikaushal7/README.md

-- 👋 Hi, I’m @Harikaushal7
+- 👋 Hi, I’m Hari Kaushal
 -
 - 👀 I’m interested in development and creation
 -